dotnet/csharplang/proposals/low-level-struct-improvements.md

 Example of where this would be beneficial: https://github.com/dotnet/runtime/pull/34149

 ### To use modreqs or not
-A decision needs to be made if methods marked with new life time attributes should or should not contain a `modreq`.
-The target of the `modreq` would simply be the attribute in question.
-Or there would be a single attribute, `System.Runtime.CompilerServices.LifetimeAnnotations`, for which a `modreq` is added if any of the lifetime attributes are used.
+A decision needs to be made if methods marked with new lifetime attributes should or should not translate to `modreq` in emit.
+There would be effectively a 1:1 mapping between annotations and `modreq` if this approach was taken.

 The rationale for adding a `modreq` is the attributes change the semantics of span safety.
 Only languages which understand these semantics should be calling the methods in question.

-The worry is whether or not this is overkill.
-No `modreq` were used in the initial span safety work and instead the framework relied on languages understanding and implementing the new rules.
-In cases like `[RefThisEscapes]` on a `struct` declaration would result in every single member having a `modreq`.
-It's questionable if that is worth the trade off
+Further when applied to OHI scenarios, the lifetimes become a contract that all derived methods must implement.
+Having the annotations exist without `modreq` can lead to situations where `virtual` method chains with conflicting lifetime annotations are loaded (can happen if only one part of `virtual` chain is compiled and other is not).

+The initial span safety work did not use `modreq` but instead relied on languages and the framework to understand.
+At the same time though all of the elements that contribute to the span safety rules are a strong part of the method signature: `ref`, `in`, `ref struct`, etc ...
+Hence any change to the existing rules of a method already results in a binary change to the signature.
+To give the new lifetime annotations the same impact they will need `modreq` enforcement.

+The concern is whether or not this is overkill.
+It does have the negative impact that making signatures more flexible, by say adding `[DoesNotEscape]` to a paramater, will result in a binary compat change.
+That trade off means that over time frameworks like BCL likely won't be able to relax such signatures.
+It could be mitigated to a degree by taking some approach the language does with `in` parameters and only apply `modreq` in virtual positions.

 ### Allow multi-dimensional fixed buffers
 Should the design for `fixed` buffers be extended to include multi-dimensional style arrays?
 Essentially allowing for declarations like the following: